Peter-Kahl/Lessons-from-the-Hong-Kong-Unrest/README.md

 ### Authoritarian Capture and the Epistemic Fragility of Protest

-_(Why freedom collapses when institutions fail to dignify dependence)_

 by Peter Kahl, 14 September 2025

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17286241.svg)](https://doi.org/10.5281/zenodo.17286241)

 ![alt text](https://github.com/Peter-Kahl/Lessons-from-the-Hong-Kong-Unrest/blob/main/hong_kong.jpg?raw=true)

-### Abstract
+## Abstract

 This working paper argues that the failure of Hong Kong’s 2019–20 mobilisation was epistemic before it was political.
 While millions sympathised with the movement, only a minority sustained dissent.
-The paradox is explained by integrating Epistemic Clientelism Theory with a reconceptualisation of cognitive dissonance as an epistemic event.
+The paradox is explained by integrating _Epistemic Clientelism Theory_ with a reconceptualisation of _cognitive dissonance as an epistemic event_.
 Protest participation depended not simply on material costs or tactical choices, but on whether individuals could endure contradiction without collapsing into conformity, silence, or exit.

 The analysis shows how fiduciary–epistemic scaffolds — universities, professional bodies, and media — failed or inverted, leaving citizens structurally and psychologically isolated.
 Without institutional buffers, the burdens of contradiction and fear were redistributed downward: youth and precarious actors disproportionately endured trauma and long-term mental health risks, while professionals rationalised withdrawal or exit.

 Situating Hong Kong in a comparative frame — Belarus, Iran, Taiwan, South Korea, and even established democracies — reveals the same dynamics of scaffold collapse or resilience.
 The normative conclusion is that freedom is not independence but bounded freedom: fragile autonomy sustained only when fiduciary–epistemic scaffolds dignify dependence, enabling plurality to survive both material repression and psychological fear.

-### Keywords
+## Keywords

 epistemic clientelism, bounded freedom, cognitive dissonance, fiduciary–epistemic scaffolds, epistemic capture, epistemic injustice, Hong Kong unrest, authoritarian resilience, democratic erosion, plurality, academic freedom, media capture

-### Working Paper Status
+## Working Paper Status

-This paper forms part of a wider research programme on fiduciary-epistemic governance and will be integrated into my forthcoming monograph _Beyond Epistemic Clientelism_.
-Readers are welcome to cite it, but please note that revisions are likely as the material is incorporated into the book project.

----
+This is a provisional draft circulated for discussion; readers are welcome to cite it, noting that revisions may follow in later versions.

-### Download Latest Edition
+## Download

 - [Download here (PDF)](https://raw.githubusercontent.com/Peter-Kahl/Lessons-from-the-Hong-Kong-Unrest/master/Kahl_P_Lessons_from_the_Hong_Kong_Unrest_2025-09-14.pdf)